fuderis/rs-macron/macron-collections/README.md

 ## Introduction:

-Creates a new instance of std collections: HashMap, HashSet, BTreeMap, BTreeSet, VecDeque, LinkedList and BinaryHeap
+Creates a new instance of std collections: HashMap, HashSet, BTreeMap, BTreeSet, VecDeque, LinkedList and BinaryHeap.

+P.s.: More useful macros you can find [here](https://docs.rs/macron).

 ## Examples: